Clicker Questions for DS2 - Foundations of Data Science

 - I don’t want to answer the question

-- What is the difference between what these two lines of code?42
+- What is the difference between code lines 3 and 4 below?59

 - same thing